 Spring Break Workfest

-For over 20 years, Saint Joseph's Spring Break Workfest has offered students an alternative to the usual beach vacation.
+For 25 years, Saint Joseph's Spring Break Workfest has offered students an alternative to the usual beach vacation.
 Participants trade bathing suits for work gloves, servicing various low-income communities across the county--and learning a great deal about themselves in the process.

 On a typical day at a Workfest site, students are up and out early, putting in a full day to help abused, homeless children with homework; organize clothing donations; serve in food kitchens; clean up building lots; paint rooms at a resource center for homeless teenagers; staff a Habitat for Humanity retail store – or whatever else needs to be done.